-Independence is the fifth-largest city in Missouri.
-There are more than 150,000 Independence Missouri Medicare beneficiaries that call Independence their home.
+Independence is the fifth-largest city in Missouri, and its Medicare plans come in several options.
+More than 150,000 Independence, Missouri, Medicare beneficiaries call Independence their home.

 Throughout this article, we’ll cover the cheapest Medicare Advantage plans and the average cost of Medicare Supplements.
-Then we’ll discuss the most affordable Medicare Part D plans and what Special Needs Plans are available.
+Then we’ll discuss the most affordable Medicare Part D prescription drug and the available Special Needs Plans.
 After that, we’ll address some common questions.
-Finally, we’ll show you how to get help with Medicare options in Independence Missouri.
+Finally, we’ll show you how to get help with Medicare plans in Independence, Missouri.

 The data given in the illustrations below are based on a 65-year-old male.